loganritter/md/README.md

-# 1 Atom Type Lennard-Jones Molecular Dynamics
+# Lennard-Jones Molecular Dynamics Codes
+binary.c: A two atom type MD code based on Rapaport's code presented in *The Art of Molecular Dynamics* and written to reproduce the work of Kob and Andersen: DOI: 10.1103/physreve.51.4626

-A simple LJ molecular dynamics program written in C. Not very efficient.
+md.c: A simple one atom type LJ molecular dynamics program written in C. Not very efficient.